jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 in which the chord tones are ordered `5-R-3`.
 This ordering is called the "second inversion" of the chord, which sounds noticeably different than the root position voicing.
+The root note is somewhat overpowered by the other chord tones, because it's at neither the top nor bottom of the voicing.

 The bass note for this chord is played with the first finger on the 5th string.
 As with the C shape,